MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/tasks-to-complete-after-upgrade.md

 #### Stop and then restart SSRS

+Follow these steps to stop and then restart SSRS:

 1. On the computer that hosts SSRS, on the Windows desktop, select **Start**, and select **Run**.

 2. In the **Run** dialog, enter **services.msc**, and select **OK**.